 Tel Aviv University (TAU) researchers have developed technology based on a tiny sensor implanted in the nerve of an injured limb and connected directly to a healthy nerve.
-Each time the limb touches an object, the sensor activates and conducts an electric current to the functioning nerve, which recreates the sensation of touch.
+Each time the limb touches an object, the sensor activates and conducts an electrical current to the functioning nerve, which recreates the sensation of touch.
 The researchers point out that this is a tested and safe technology that is suitable for the human body and that it could be implanted anywhere within it once clinical trials are completed.

 A "bridge" that restores the sense of touch